This is a small comparison made between three types of motors: DC motors and stepper motors.

 - Stepper motors can produce low speed without loss of torque.

-- Dc motors looses torque at low speed because of low current;
+- Dc motors lose torque at low speed because of low current;

-Lets conclude this all.
+Let’s conclude this all.
 Systems with stepper motors and without feedback cannot determine what motor is really doing.
-For this reason stepper motors usually are used where loads are known (like floppy disk or printer).
+Thus, stepper motors are usually used where loads are known (like floppy disk or printer).

-If loads are known and determined, then there some smart control can be applied – for smaller loads there can be smaller current applied in other hand for higher loads the current may be increased.
+If loads are known and determined, then some smart control can be applied – for smaller loads there can be smaller current applied in another hand for higher loads the current may be increased.

 What should be a good solution?
-The answer is to add feedback encoder to stepper motor.
-The cost is higher but you get benefits of both types of systems.
+The answer is to add feedback encoder to the stepper motor.
+The cost is higher, but you get benefits of both types of systems.
 But remember that stepper motors cannot reach high speeds as DC motors.